matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    into a "window" (governed by `max_depth` and `max_breadth`) and serves up to `limit` events at a time, until the entire window has been served.
 Critically, the `limit` _has not been reached_ when the algorithm hits a `max_depth` or `max_breadth`, it is only reached when the response array is `>= limit`.
- - When the thread DAG has been fully visited or the limit is reached, return the response array (and a `next_batch` if the request was limited).
+ - When the thread DAG has been fully visited or the limit is reached, return the response array as `events` (and a `next_batch` if the request was limited).
 If a request comes in with the `next_batch` set to a valid value, continue walking the thread DAG from where it was previously left, ensuring that no duplicate events are sent, and that any `max_depth` or `max_breadth` are honoured _based on the original request_ - the max values always relate to the original `event_id`, NOT the event ID previously stopped at.